3

 Current Status of Bill HR 1043

-Bill HR 1043 is currently in the status of Introduced to Senate since July 22, 2025.
+Bill HR 1043 is currently in the status of Became Public Law since December 29, 2025.
 Bill HR 1043 was introduced during Congress 119 and was introduced to the House on February 6, 2025.
-Bill HR 1043's most recent activity was Committee on Energy and Natural Resources.
-Ordered to be reported without amendment favorably. as of September 11, 2025
+Bill HR 1043's most recent activity was By Senator Lee from Committee on Energy and Natural Resources filed written report.
+Report No. 119-109. as of February 11, 2026

 Bipartisan Support of Bill HR 1043